volhaTaler/master_thesis/robot-playground-main/README.md

-# robot-playground

-This repository contains resources for robot experiments.
-It can help you to get started with a Nao robot.

-A basic introduction to Nao can be found in "robot_tutorials".

-"nao_commands" contains some basic intrcutions for Nao, written in python 2.7 code.

 # mulitmodal_trust

-Update constants to define correct filepaths and run numbers and all other constants that you might want to change.
+Update constants in constants.py file to define correct filepaths, run numbers and all other constants that you might want to change.

 Run the script trainnao.py to train the robot network.
-Both robots need to be positioned and calibrated.
+The position of the Pepper robot need to be tested.
+Pepper's camera need to be calibrated.

+In case of the settings with a virtual interaction partner, also the position of the external screen need to be tested.

-Run the scrip naoepgrids.py to start the game.
+Run the scrip naoexpgrids.py to start the game.